erikkamph/Personal-Letter-Template/README.md

 \\fsthree | 3 | - | same as \\fsone
 \\fragment | 1 | text | create a non-indented paragraph with automatic newline at the end
 \\sign | 1 | name | like \\fsone to \\fsthree but without the paragraph before

+Where there are a dash instead of a list of arguments follow the instruction on \\bsone for now, as you will have to use your own words in those commands.
+Where there are arguments just follow the arguments and everything will look nicer.